Isabel Saint Malo: Vice Presidency and Ministry of Foreign Affairs

 As Minister of Foreign Affairs, she successfully implemented the modernization and institutional strengthening of the Ministry, with the objective of encouraging professionalism in Panamanian diplomacy.
 Saint Malo also led Panama's agenda as a leader for humanitarian response initiatives, including the inauguration of the First Humanitarian Hub for Latin America and the Caribbean, partnering with the Red Cross, the Red Crescent, and the United Nations Office for the Coordination of Humanitarian Affairs (OCHA).

 Saint Malo promoted anti-corruption and transparency efforts at the national level, including legislation reform and ethics training and oversight.
 She also championed several gender equality initiatives: the Equal Pay Coalition led by the International Labor Organization, UN Women, and the Organization for Economic Co-operation and Development (OECD); the Gender Parity Initiative; and legislation to ensure 30% female participation at boards of directors.

 In June 2017, Ms. Saint Malo was responsible for breaking diplomatic relations with Taiwan, formally the Republic of China, and establishing diplomatic ties with the People's Republic of China.
-Such transition was a long-awaited step in Panamanian diplomacy due to China's role and importance in the global economy.
+Such a transition was a long-awaited step in Panamanian diplomacy due to China's role and importance in the global economy.

 Post-Politics Career

 Upon the end of her mandate as vice president, Saint Malo was invited and selected by Harvard University for a fellowship at the Institute of Politics of the Kennedy School of Government for the 2019 Fall Semester.
 At Harvard, she led a study group on foreign affairs, immersing on issues of the Global Development Agenda, including sustainable development goals, peace and foreign policy with a concentration on Latin America.
-She also served as mentor for students and engaged with faculty members on these issues.
+She also served as a mentor for students and engaged with faculty members on these issues.